 Will campers need to be tested for COVID-19 prior to coming to camp?

 We anticipate asking all families to provide us with a recent negative COVID-19 test result.
 We also will require that campers and their families use appropriate COVID-19 precautions in the 14 days prior to camp.
 We will provide specific details at least one month before each session.

 Will campers be required to be vaccinated prior to arrival at camp?

-We expect all adult staff members of our camp community to be vaccinated for COVID-19 prior to their arrival at camp.
+We anticipate that most or all of our adult staff members of our camp community will be vaccinated for COVID-19 prior to their arrival at camp.
 At this time, it doesn’t seem likely that vaccines for COVID-19 will be available for children by summer.
 We will provide up-to-date details prior to your camper’s session and will follow CDC and Health Department recommended vaccination guidelines for schools and other youth-serving organizations.